 I’d suggest when undercoating you limit yourself to 2 coats maximum and keep the coverage reasonably light.
 The sole reason for undercoating is to provide a good surface for finishing.

 Bear in mind when painting the guitar the color should be built up slowly as you add more coats.
-There’s a couple of reasons for doing this:
+There are a couple of reasons for doing this:

 - You will avoid paint runs from applying the paint too thickly.

 - Secondly applying light coats allows you to gradually build up the color.
 The aim of your finish is to protect the guitar while allowing the natural tone of the guitar to shine.

 Typically your new guitar will remain tacky for some time.
 In most cases, the guitar will become touch dry within approx. 1 week but will then take 1-2 months to dry out sufficiently for you to complete the assembly of the guitar.
 A word of caution, don’t start the final buffing or applying steel wool until the paint has hardened off.
 Otherwise, you will be left with marks and sometimes small sections of steel wool embedded in your newly finished paint job which is obviously the last thing anyone wants.

 Another huge area of trouble is getting the electronics wired correctly.
 Some kits avoid this issue as they are pre-configured with simple snap in place connections.
 Some models e.g. most Strat and Telecaster guitar kits will come with most of the wiring already taken care of leaving you just a small amount of work to complete the job.
 However many electric guitar kits require you to be fairly capable with a soldering iron as you will need to handle the job from start to finish.